 Grain size change is an important parameter and it should be noted that the thresholds for this parameter within the risk assessment are based on the analysis of environmental monitoring data from the Norwegian Continental Shelf covering 246 species.
 Burial thickness is based on data from Europe and the United States.
-There may be regional differences in prevailing fauna that would give different thresholds for the Sea Lion location.
+There may be regional differences in prevailing fauna that would give different thresholds for the Rhea-1 location.
 The basis of the thresholds is felt, nevertheless, to represent the best available data and covers a wide range of normal benthic fauna.

-12.4.5 Modelling Results: Prediction of Impacts to Sediments and the Water Column Sediment Impacts
+12.4.5 Modelling Results: Prediction of Impacts to Sediments and the Water Column

+Sediment Impacts

-Discharges of drill cuttings and mud directly to the seabed from the top-hole sections (42" and 17.5") result in deposition of the majority of relatively dense cutting material immediately around the well location with peaks in sedimentation thickness of 600mm.
+Discharges of drill cuttings and mud directly to the seabed from the top-hole sections (42" and 26") result in deposition of the majority of relatively dense cutting material immediately around the well location with peaks in sedimentation thickness of 330 mm.

-Sediment thickness rapidly diminishes to below 6.5mm within the first 45 m distance from the well.
+Sediment thickness rapidly diminishes to below 6.5 mm within the first 45 m distance from the well.
 Kjeilen-Eilertsen (2004) reported that, in general, a thickness of 6.5 mm represented the threshold at which 5% of the most sensitive species would be affected by smothering, in the absence of other risk stressors.
 This threshold has been adopted in the modelling approach and hence this assessment.
-The area of seabed where cuttings deposition >6.5mm corresponds to 6.3 km2 per well, and a total of 25.2 km2 for all four wells.
+The area of seabed around the Rhea-1 well where cuttings deposition >6.5 mm corresponds to approximately 6.3 km2.